Periodontal Disease Claims

 Our team of negligence experts and dental professionals will examine your claim and quickly tell you if you have a case.
 Support will be provided throughout the entire process as we work hard to get you the compensation you deserve in cases of misdiagnosis or failed diagnosis.

 Our excellent record for recovering compensation for our clients speaks for us and we are proud to be an industry leading, Lexcel Accredited personal injury firm.
 If you would like some advice regarding a periodontal disease claim, you can call us today on 0800 195 9590 or if you would prefer, you can contact us online and we will call you back at a time to suit you.
+For info on claiming for a cosmetic dental procedure that has gone wrong, click here.

 You can help to prevent gum disease by practising good oral hygiene.
 It is also important to book regular appointments with your dentist so your gum health and bone levels can be assessed using specialist equipment.